titilda/appunti/Quantum Physics/index.md

 - $\|v\| = \sqrt{\langle v | v \rangle}$
 :::

-A generic state can be represended as a weighted sum of other states.
+A generic state can be represended as a weighted sum (a.k.a. **superposition** or **linear combination**) of other states.
 Weights are complex numbers.

+Any superposition of valid states is another valid state for the system.

 $$
 |u\rangle = \sum_{j=1}^n \alpha_j |v_j\rangle \qquad |u\rangle, |v_j\rangle \in \mathcal{H}, \alpha_j \in \mathbb{C}